ghbooth12/voila/_backend/05_analytics_app.md

 modal-id: analytics_app
 title: Analytics App
 thumbnail-path: "assets/img/backend/analytics_app.png"
-labels: [API Tracking]
+labels: [API Tracking, Rails, JavaScript, User Authentication, Graphs]
-short-description: Build an analytics service and reporting tool that you can use with web apps to track user activity and report results.
+short-description: Analytics app is an analytics service and reporting tool that you can use with web apps to track user activity and report results.
+It uses a server-side API that captures and saves those events to a database.
 ---

 {:.center}